-Millions of men 'came forward' but more than a third were found unfit due to the effects of malnutrition and poor living conditions.
+Millions of men 'came forward' to join the army but more than a third were found unfit due to the effects of malnutrition and poor living conditions.
 After the great loss of life on The Western Front, the government organised propaganda campaigns to recruit more men and eventually introduced conscription in February 1916.

-Group Activity:
+Group Activity